spgrvl/push-notifications/README.md

 ## How to use

+1. Create a file named config.py in the same directory as the script.
+2. Follow the instructions written in the top section of the script itself on how to configure and use it.
-Import the script of the messaging/alerting application you want to use to your Python program.
+3. Import the script of the messaging/alerting application you want to use to your Python program.
-Follow the instructions written in the top section of the script itself.
-You can also see example function calls in the test.py file.
+4. Call the function to send your messages.
+You can see example function calls in the test.py file.